Difference operators via GKLO-type homomorphisms: shuffle approach and application to quantum Q-systems: Abstract

 \section{Abstract}

-We present a shuffle realization of the GKLO-type homomorphisms for shifted quantum affine, toroidal, and quiver algebras in the spirit of~\cite{fo}, thus generalizing the type $A$ construction of~\cite{ft2} and its rational version of~\cite{ft3}.
-As an application, this allows to construct large families of commuting and $q$-commuting difference operators, in particular, providing a convenient approach to the $Q$-systems where it proves a conjecture of~\cite{dfk2}.
+We present a shuffle realization of the GKLO-type homomorphisms for shifted quantum affine, toroidal, and quiver algebras in the spirit of~\cite{fo}, thus generalizing its rational version of~\cite{ft3} and the type $A$ construction of~\cite{ft2}.
+As an application, this allows us to construct large families of commuting and $q$-commuting difference operators, in particular, providing a convenient approach to the $Q$-systems where it proves a conjecture~of~\cite{dfk2}.